-Students Tested: Grades 9-12 When Tested: Upon completion of AP course (May) Type of Assessment: Achievement/ Criterion-referenced Purpose: The AP program gives students an opportunity to take college level courses and exams while they are still in high school.
+When Tested: Upon completion of AP course (May)

+Type of Assessment: Achievement/ Criterion-referenced

+Purpose: The AP program gives students an opportunity to take college level courses and exams while they are still in high school.
 AP exams are made up of multiple choice and essay questions.
 They are graded on a scale of 1 to 5, with 3 considered a "qualifying" score.
 With AP a student may earn credit, advanced placement, or both, for college.
 Students are responsible for paying AP exam fees.
 Fees are collected in November.

-International Baccalaureate Tests (IB)

-Students Tested: Grades 11 & 12 When Tested: Upon completion of IB course (May) Type of Assessment: Achievement/Criterion-referenced Purpose: The International Baccalaureate (IB) Program, housed at Hampton High School, is an internationally recognized curriculum that offers 11th and 12th grade students an opportunity to earn the IB diploma.
+International Baccalaureate Tests (IB) Students Tested: Grades 11 & 12 internationally recognized curriculum that offers 11th and 12th grade students an opportunity to earn the IB diploma.
 Written examinations are given at the end of the course.
 These assessments may consist of two exams, taken separately and sometimes on different days.
 Typically, 90 minutes is allotted for exam 1, and up to three hours for exam 2.
 Exams may include oral and written, long and short responses, data-based questions, essays, and multiple choice questions.